 A motion to reopen must state new facts and be supported by documentary evidence.
 8 C.F.R. § 103.5(a)(2).
 A motion to reconsider must establish that our prior decision was based on an incorrect application of law or policy and that the decision was incorrect based on the evidence in the record of proceedings at the time of the decision.
 8 C.F.R. § 103.5(a)(3).
+Because the scope of a motion is limited to the prior decision, we will only review the latest decision in these proceedings.
+8 C.F.R. § 103.5(a)(1)(i), (ii).
 We may grant motions that satisfy the aforementioned requirements and demonstrate eligibility for the requested benefit.